First Book Workshop: Spring 2026

 Application Process

 Participation in the workshop is determined by a competitive application process.
-Please prepare an application packet that includes the following information and email it to Hall Center Assistant Director Andrew Hodgson at ahodgson@ku.edu as a PDF attachment:
+Please prepare an application packet that includes the following information and email it to Andrew Hodgson (ahodgson@ku.edu) as a Word or PDF attachment by 5:00 pm, Friday 13 March:

-• CV including contact information, departmental affiliation, and time at KU
+• CV that contains contact information, departmental affiliation, and time at KU

 • Two-paragraph abstract of book project that includes title of book